kleph/dcos-docs/1.10/tutorials/task-labels.md

 # Displaying Label Information

-Once your applications is deployed and started, you can filter by label from the **Services** tab of the DC/OS UI.
+Once your application is deployed and started, you can filter by label from the **Services** tab of the DC/OS UI.

 You can also use the Marathon HTTP API from the DC/OS CLI to query the running applications based on the label value criteria.